Problem

 Solution

-Open-source CLI tool that automates the literature search workflow.
-Takes a research question, generates search queries via LLM, retrieves papers from Semantic Scholar, filters and ranks results by relevance, and produces a structured report with export to common formats.
-Supports iterative refinement: results from one round inform the next.
+Open-source CLI tool that automates the full literature search pipeline.
+Takes a research question, decomposes it into multiple search strategies via LLM, retrieves papers from Semantic Scholar and OpenAlex, screens and ranks results by relevance against the original question, and produces a structured report with BibTeX/RIS export and downloaded PDFs.
+Supports citation graph expansion and iterative refinement.

 Result